DioxusLabs/dioxus/README.md

 - Cross-platform apps in three lines of code (web, desktop, mobile, server, and more)
 - [Ergonomic state management](https://dioxuslabs.com/blog/release-050) combines the best of React, Solid, and Svelte
-- Type-safe Routing and server functions to leverage Rust's powerful compile-time guarantees
+- Built-in featureful, type-safe, fullstack web framework
 - Integrated bundler for deploying to the web, macOS, Linux, and Windows
+- Subsecond Rust hot-patching and asset hot-reloading
 - And more!
 [Take a tour of Dioxus](https://dioxuslabs.com/learn/0.6/).

 ## Instant hot-reloading

 With one command, `dx serve` and your app is running.
-Edit your markup and styles and see the results in real time.
+Edit your markup, styles, and even Rust code and see changes in milliseconds.

 <div align="center">
   <img src="https://raw.githubusercontent.com/DioxusLabs/screenshots/refs/heads/main/blitz/hotreload-video.webp">